muggy8/improbable/have-and-havenot/U5fsaQzI.md

 Melody's question stunned me.

-Where did this come from.
+Where did this come from?

-Phanna however, doesn't seem too bothered by this but made no attempt to answer.
+Phanna however, doesn't seem too bothered by this but did not attempt to answer.

 Instead, Phanna knelt down and looked at Melody with compassion in their eyes as if telling Melody to continue.

-Unsure of what to do, I quickly followed suit and sat down cross legged to listen to the two of them.
+Unsure of what to do, I quickly followed suit and sat down cross-legged to listen to the two of them.

 Before long, Melody began to speak again.

 "Tell me, Phanna, what should I live for?
 You say you have nothing to live for but you're perfect in every way.
-You seem confident enough to challenge a Master like Mikay despite not having any Influence, you're able to push Amanda to her limit without even trying, You took what should have been a lethal blow or at least a debilitating attack like it's nothing and counter attacked immediately.
+You seem confident enough to challenge a Master like Mikay despite not having any Influence, you're able to push Amanda to her limit without even trying, You took what should have been a lethal blow or at least a debilitating attack like it's nothing and counter-attacked immediately.
 Then, after all that, you come around and tell me you have nothing to live for.
 So tell me, what should I live for?
-What should a failure like me life for?
+What should a failure like me live for?
 A failure who can't even keep up with basic field practice, who can barely use Abilities, who has to push myself to the limit to barely keep up with everyone else.
 What should a failure like me live for?"

 I couldn't say Phanna was in an enviable position right now.